 Lean back and slowly allow the table to turn you upside down.
 Stop at an angle that is comfortable and allows you to elongate your back.
 Raise your hands over your head and place them either on the ground, if reachable, or on the top of the table.
 At the same time, push your heels toward the ceiling.
 You should feel a stretch in your hips and legs.
 Hold the stretch for 10 to 20 seconds and release.

-Consult a physician before using any type of inversion table.
-Let your doctor know if you have high blood pressure or heart disease.
+Consult a physician before using any type of inversion table, and stop immediately if you feel any pain — rather than simply discomfort — in your body Let your doctor know if you have high blood pressure or heart disease.
 According to Harvard Health Publications, anyone with a heart issue should not use an inversion table.